ashishsjaiswal/CCNA-Switching/CCNA-SWITCHING-LAB 2  (TRUNK)/README.md

 ## Usage
 To recreate this lab environment, follow these steps refer the **Lab Diagram** given above:
-1. Set up two Cisco switches and connect them using a trunk link.
+1. Set up five Cisco switches and connect them using a trunk link.
 2. Connect the end devices (laptops & server) to each switch using access ports.
-3. Configure each switch with the provided configuration files in the [configurations](https://github.com/ashishsjaiswal/CCNA-Switching/tree/3e1135e130db24dd16630cab152173455a9ed3e4/CCNA-SWITCHING-LAB%201%20(TRUNK)/configurations) directory.
+3. Configure each switch with the provided configuration files in the [configurations](https://github.com/ashishsjaiswal/CCNA-Switching/tree/08babd9a9238abf77f8753b0a97aecc41742cab9/CCNA-SWITCHING-LAB%202%20%20(TRUNK)/configurations) directory.
 4. Use **switch1.cfg** for Switch 1, **switch2.cfg** for Switch 2, **switch3.cfg** for Switch 3, **switch4.cfg** for Switch 4 and **switch5.cfg** for Switch 5.
-5. Configure each end device with the respective configuration files in the [configurations](https://github.com/ashishsjaiswal/CCNA-Switching/tree/3e1135e130db24dd16630cab152173455a9ed3e4/CCNA-SWITCHING-LAB%201%20(TRUNK)/configurations) directory.
+5. Configure each end device with the respective configuration files in the [configurations](https://github.com/ashishsjaiswal/CCNA-Switching/tree/08babd9a9238abf77f8753b0a97aecc41742cab9/CCNA-SWITCHING-LAB%202%20%20(TRUNK)/configurations) directory.
 Use **laptop.cfg** to configure all the end devices (laptops) and use **server.cfg** to configure all the end devices (servers) .
 Verify the connectivity between the end devices and ensure that VLAN traffic is isolated correctly.

 ## VLAN Configuration
 The switches in this lab are configured with the following VLANs: